EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 ### Clean up the Kubernetes resources

-Ctrl-C at the port-forwarding terminal and list all the running Kubernetes resources.
+Ctrl-C at the port-forwarding process in the terminal and list all the running Kubernetes resources.
 We should see our application in a pod and its services:

 ```sh
 kubectl get all